 It is also important to note that if one is fearful of being held for immigration proceedings by submitting oneself to county jail (i.e. to serve time on a second-time DUI), we highly recommend that the client try to serve such time on house arrest including being fitted with a SCRAM device from the courthouse that we have found usually avoids this.
 Talk your attorney about this.

 More broadly speaking, a conviction for DUI can affect an alien’s procurement of a visa or adjustment of status, even though the same conviction may have no consequence toward deportation or denial of re-entry.
+In addition, a conviction for DUI may negatively affect one's eligibility for DACA (Deferred Action / Dream Act) because even a misdemeanor conviction for DUI is considered a "significant misdemeanor" that is disqualifying.

 In short, a DUI conviction usually does not lead to deportation or denial of re-entry.
 Depending on the facts of the case, however, the conviction can have other effects that must be considered and any plea bargain must be carefully and creatively negotiated to minimize such effects.